Mateusz-Baj/Cesium_project/README.md

 # Cesium_project
-My first impresion of Cesium
+<p>My first impression of Cesium.<p/> A small 3d geoportal has been created with buildings from Cesium libraries.
+A fly-through window to selected locations has been added.